Sanjeev-Kumar78/ComposeGenie/README.md

 A comprehensive web portal for generating production-ready docker-compose files with automated security scanning, misconfiguration detection, and intelligent service recommendations from Docker Hub.

-## 🚀 Overview

-**ComposeGenie** is a complete solution for safely deploying containerized applications.
-It fetches services from Docker Hub, scans for vulnerabilities, detects configuration issues (port conflicts, missing environment variables), and suggests alternative image versions if severe security issues are found - all before you download your compose file.

 ## Key Features

 ### 📦 Docker Hub Integration